Lekic/trace/app/views/documentation/_relational.html.md

 ### Recommendation and justification

 The implementation of a relational model is recommended as it covers all requirements, as well as providing that extra flexibility to create a tailored solution for the project.
-Relational models also better accomodate for growth of the system by reducing anomalies within the data; ultimately reducing storage clutter and increasing performance speed.
+Relational models also better accommodate for growth of the system by reducing anomalies within the data; ultimately reducing storage clutter and increasing performance speed.
 We believe this is the most viable option and will be implemented in the system provided.